cjfjones/plate-scanner/README.md

 - 🎥 **Live camera scanning** – request the rear camera, capture frames every few seconds, and highlight detected plates.
 - 🖼 **Still image processing** – upload a photo when camera permissions are unavailable.
 - 📊 **Local stats** – encounters are aggregated in `localStorage`, can be exported as CSV, and cleared at any time.
-- 🌐 **Static hosting** – the project ships as plain HTML/CSS/JS with CDN-hosted dependencies so it works on GitHub Pages without installing Node packages.
+- 🌐 **Static hosting** – the project ships as plain HTML/CSS/JS and loads Tesseract.js from multiple CDNs at runtime so it works on
+  GitHub Pages without installing Node packages.

 ## Getting Started